Payton Pritchard’s Offseason Regimen Led Celtics In Preseason Opener Vs. Nuggets

 “Getting more consistent off the dribble from the three-ball,” Pritchard told reporters postgame, per NBC Sports Boston.
 “I thought my finishing and my mid-range game last year took a big jump so I thought that was really good.
 Obviously, I’m always working on that stuff but if I can be more efficient shooting off the dribble from there, as well as the catch and shoot, that completes my game.
 And then defensively just finding ways to being better at taking charges, getting more hands on balls, steals and stuff like that.
 So, if I can make a jump just keep improving as a player.”

-By the time Pritchard had reached 14 points midway through the second quarter, the Celtics had shot 4-for-23 from beyond the arc.
-However, Pritchard, who was 4-for-6 at the time, never held the ball discouraged — he even connected on a deep step-back three near the center court logo over Denver’s Spencer Jones.
+By the time Pritchard reached 14 points midway through the second quarter, the Celtics had shot 4-for-23 from beyond the arc.
+However, Pritchard, who was 4-for-6 at the time, never was discouraged — he even connected on a deep step-back three near the center court logo over Denver’s Spencer Jones.

 Two seasons ago, Pritchard had doubts about his future in Boston after logging a career-low 13.4 minutes across 48 appearances — also a career low.
-Celtics president of basketball operations Brad Stevens alleviated Pritchard’s concerns by giving the Oregon product a four-year, $30 million contract, taking a chance on him before getting an opportunity to prove himself worth it.
+Celtics president of basketball operations Brad Stevens alleviated Pritchard’s concerns by giving the Oregon product a four-year, $30 million contract prior to the start of last season, taking a chance on him.
 Pritchard, like Friday in Abu Dhabi, aggressively capitalized on the chance to perform with extended minutes.
 But Pritchard isn’t done, even with a payday, an NBA Finals ring, and a role promotion in Boston.

 What do you think?
 Leave a comment.

 Pritchard spent the offseason working to elevate even more.
-He notched career-high marks in points (9.6), rebounds (3.2), assists (3.4) and field-goal percentage (46.8%), and even led the Celtics with a 4.61 assist-to-turnover ratio — ranking 20th in the NBA.
-Pritchard played in each of Boston’s 82 regular season games, drained an all-time memorable half-court heave in Game 5 of the Finals and is positioned for another career year with a locker room that’s lost only two players (Oshae Brissett and Svi Mykhailiuk).
+He notched career-high marks in points (9.6), rebounds (3.2), assists (3.4) and field-goal percentage (46.8%), and even led the Celtics with a 4.61 assist-to-turnover ratio — ranking 20th in the NBA — during the title-winning season.
+Pritchard played in each of Boston’s 82 regular-season games, drained an all-time memorable half-court heave in Game 5 of the Finals and is positioned for another career year with a locker room that’s lost only two players (Oshae Brissett and Svi Mykhailiuk).

 “I’m trying to make a jump,” Pritchard told Evan Turner on the “Point Forward” podcast in August.
 “I think for me, I’ve always been a person that’s never been a goal setter trying to win these awards or anything like that because that’s out of my control.
 For me, if I can make a jump in certain areas, offensively and become even more efficient in different parts of the game.
 My coaches have talked about it, being able to shoot off the dribble at a higher clip — like step-backs and stuff.”